 The Ohio River Valley Water Sanitation Compact states that the Ohio River should support and maintain a balanced, diverse, and healthy ecosystem.
 To determine if pollution control efforts have achieved this objective, ORSANCO conducts biological assessments, which include three components; fish population and macroinvertebrate population studies, and a fish tissue contaminants program.

 ORSANCO conducts biological surveys in different parts of the river each year.
-The results of these surveys are available as reports that describe the status of the river in each of the focus areas.
-These reports are currently based on the fish population data that is collected.
-In the future, these reports will include additional data from macroinvertebrate studies.
+The results of these surveys are available as assessments that describe the status of the river in each of the focus areas.

 Contact your state health department or natural resources/environmental protection agencies for current Ohio River consumption advisories.